frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 It\'s the sacrament of divine patience, just like we see those pictures of the Holy Father in a confessional in St. Peter\'s, waiting.
 Waiting for souls.

 St. Josemaría encouraged all his priests to sit in the confessional and to wait.
 And to wait and to wait---to do your breviary, or your reading, or your preparing of classes or meditations---but to wait.
-And eventually, the souls will come (cf. Romana No. 49, *The Teachings of St. Josemaría for Priests*).
+And eventually, the souls will come (*cf*.
+Romana No. 49, *The Teachings of St. Josemaría for Priests*).

 It\'s the sacrament of divine patience.
-This is where Our Father God awaits the return of the prodigal son.
+This is where Our Father God awaits the return of the prodigal son (Luke 15:11-32).
 God acts through the sacrament of Penance.

 We could ask ourselves: How well do we appreciate the sacrament of mercy which Christ has given to us?